colintakeda/data-science_team-H/Final_Report.md

     overall trend of the data?
   - Can you look at track changes over the years and effects on lap times?
-  - How much does starting position have an effect on the final ending position?
+  - How much does starting position have an effect on the final/ending position?
   - Using the history of an individual driver’s performances can you predict their lap times in future races?